What is FIND Function in Excel?

 If excluded, the search starts from the default value 1 of the within_text string.

 If the requested find_text is found, the Find function returns a number that represents the position of the within_text.
-If the supplied find_text is not found, the function returns the Excel #VALUE! error.
+If the supplied find_text is not found, the function returns the Excel #VALUE!
+Error.

 How to Use the FIND Function in Excel?

-This FIND Function is very simple easy to use.
+This FIND Function is very simple and easy to use.
 Let us now see how to use the Find function with the help of some examples.

 Example #1

 In cell D7, the argument[start_num] is set to 4.
-Hence the search begins from the fourth character of the within_text string, and so the function gives the second instance of the substring “i”.
+Hence the search begins from the fourth character of the within_text string, so the function gives the second instance of the substring “i”.

 Example #2